zliucd/pysharkfeat/README.md

  Full features can be found in ```feat.py``` or feature JSON file.

  ### Environment
+- Operating systems: Linux, Mac OSX.
+(Windows is not supported in current version, see Known issues)
 - Language: Python3.8, 3.9
 - Dependence: Wireshark

 ### Installation
 Install pysharkfeat from pip